cybertec-postgresql/pgwatch/docs/docker_installation.rst

-it's highly recommended to create separate volumes for all software components in the container, so that it would be easier to :ref:`update <upgrading>` to newer pgwatch2 Docker images and pull file system based backups and also it might be a good idea to expose all internal ports at least on *localhost* for possible troubleshooting and making possible to use native backup tools more conveniently for InfluxDB or Postgres.
+it's highly recommended to create separate volumes for all software components in the container, so that it would be easier to :ref:`update <upgrading>` to newer pgwatch2 Docker images and pull file system based backups and also it might be a good idea to expose all internal ports at least on *localhost* for possible troubleshooting and making possible to use native backup tools more conveniently for Postgres.

 Note that for maximum flexibility, security and update simplicity it's best to do a custom setup though - see the next :ref:`chapter <custom_installation>` for that.